xianweics/filemanager-plugin/README.md

   `true`.
 - `name {String}`: When you need to rename a file. **Notice**: It would be effective when `source` is a or a list of files.
 Default is empty string which means it would be ignored.
+- `copyOption {Object}`: Allows to set optional configuration for copy.

 #### `move` example